bibekaryal86/authenticate-gateway-service/README.md

 * Validate username / password and return user details with token to use in subsequent service calls
 * Create new user

-This is very similar to `pets-gateway-layer` found here: https://github.com/bibekaryal86/pets-gateway-layer, and routes the services included in that gateway, however, this `authenticate-gateway` is intended for all personal projects moving forward to handle the CORS error.
+This is very similar to `pets-gateway` found here: https://github.com/bibekaryal86/pets-gateway, and routes the services included in that gateway, however, this `authenticate-gateway` is intended for all personal projects moving forward to handle the CORS error.